 Doctoral school Oncology : Biology, Medicine, Health

-The Doctoral School of Oncology, Biology, Medicine, Health is monothematic and covers all aspects of oncology.
+The Doctoral School of Cancer, Biology, Medicine, Health is monothematic and covers all aspects of oncology.

-The Doctoral School of Oncology, Biology, Medicine, Health relies on the scientific and medical activities of the 80 PhD student reception teams (EAD) on several sites (Gustave Roussy, CEA, Institut Curie Paris and Orsay, AP-HP, ENS de Cachan, Weill Cornell Medical College, Institut Cochin, Luxembourg Institute of Health and Université Versailles St-Quentin) and revolve around four main axes:
+The Doctoral School of Cancer, Biology, Medicine, Health is based on the scientific and medical activities of the 80 Doctoral Student Reception Teams (EAD) on several sites (Gustave Roussy, CEA, Institut Curie Paris and Orsay, AP-HP, ENS de Cachan, Weill Cornell Medical College, Institut Cochin, Luxembourg Institute of Health and Versailles St-Quentin University) and is structured around four main axes:

 - Fundamental aspects in oncology